Help us improve in just 2 minutes—share your thoughts in our reader survey.

 - Cross-check unemployment insurance claims: This approach argues that state agencies administering the unemployment insurance program in a state should cross-check unemployment insurance claims and claimant identities against other data sets to help prevent fraud.

-- Increase continuing unemployment insurance eligibility requirements and verification: This type of approach argues that states should increase requirements around work search activities, participation in mandatory job referral systems, and other programs designed to motivate and help people to find work.
+- Tighten requirements around work search activities and job referral systems: This type of approach argues that states should increase requirements around work search activities, participation in mandatory job referral systems, and other programs designed to motivate and help people to find work.

 - Stop automatically accepting federal unemployment insurance funding: This approach argues that states should stop automatically accepting federal funding to expand the unemployment insurance program.